 You may, of course, discover that your specific school’s essay set has more / different requirements, but in my experience, an absolute minimum of 3 Leadership essays can get a candidate through lots of applications — though I’d urge you to try to have 5 – 7 stories total if applying to more competitive schools.

-Therefore, Brainstorming at least 3 leadership stories should cover you for EITHER the schools that ask for 1 or more leadership essays, AND also will give each recommender fodder to use, since each recommender is usually asked to talk about at least one thing you did really, really well (and as we know from the AdCom Hierarchy of Needs, the “thing you did really, really well” should NOT primarily be an “IQ” thing like an impressive analysis, but rather an “EQ” thing, like leading others).
+Therefore, Brainstorming at least 3 leadership stories should cover you for EITHER the schools that ask for , say, 1 main leadership essay, AND also will give each recommender fodder to use, since each recommender is usually asked to talk about at least one thing you did really, really well (and as we know from the AdCom Hierarchy of Needs, the “thing you did really, really well” should NOT primarily be an “IQ” thing like an impressive analysis, but rather an “EQ” thing, like leading others).

-- Important note: ULTIMATELY, you WILL need more stories for the INTERVIEW, so at SOME point you might need to come back to this module and really flesh it out (if you’re applying to a school like Stanford GSB that asks for at least 4 leadership stories, or a school like Ross where you can write an 100-word essay about a failure you encountered, etc.) but the guideline above is the “bare minimum” that can probably get you through a lot of schools’ complete written applications.
+• Important note: ULTIMATELY, you WILL need more stories for the INTERVIEW, so at SOME point you might need to come back to this module and really flesh it out (if you’re applying to a school like Stanford GSB that asks for at least 4 leadership stories [sure, some of them are “optional”, but come on… it’s not ACTUALLY optional!!!], or a school like Ross where you can write an 100-word essay about a failure you encountered, etc.) but the guideline above is the “bare minimum” that can probably get you through a lot of schools’ complete written applications.

 3. [OPTIONAL] IF you are writing multiple schools’ essays (and / or if you’ve Brainstormed several possible stories), consider taking a few minutes to go to the “Branding” module and adding in the 1 – 3 brand traits I teach as most associated with “Leadership” to the relevant stories.